arelraba11/business-site/README.md

-# Business Site – Backend
+# Business Site – Fullstack

-A Node.js + Express backend for a small business management system.
+A fullstack project containing a **Node.js + Express backend** and a **React frontend** for small business management.
-Includes user authentication, role-based authorization, posts management, appointments system, and business details.
+Includes user authentication, role-based authorization, posts management, appointments system, business details, and a React admin dashboard with multiple sections.

 ---

 ## Features
+- **Backend**
-- **User Management**
+  - User Management
     - Register new users (default: `client` role).
     - Login with JWT authentication.
     - Role-based access control (`client` vs `admin`).

-- **Posts**
+  - Posts
     - Admins can create and delete posts.
     - Everyone can view posts.

-- **Appointments**
+  - Appointments
     - Clients can create, view, and cancel their own appointments.
     - Admins can view all appointments and approve/reject them.

-- **Business Info**
+  - Business Info
     - Admins can set/update business services & prices.
     - Clients can only view business info.

+- **Frontend**
+  - React Admin Dashboard with tabs (Business Info, Appointments, Services, Posts).
+  - Clients can view business info, create appointments, and see posts.
+  - Admins can manage services, business info, approve/reject appointments, and create/delete posts.

 ---

 ## Project Structure

+### Backend
 ```
 business-site/
 │── controllers/   # Logic for each resource